Connie Smith: 1983–present: Return to recording and performing

-In August 2003, she released a gospel album with country artists Barbara Fairchild and Sharon White called Love Never Fails on Daywind Records.
+In August 2003, she released a gospel album with country artists Barbara Fairchild and Sharon White titled Love Never Fails on Daywind Records.
 In an interview with Country Stars Central, Smith said that she was ill with the stomach flu while recording the album, but still enjoyed making the record.
 Produced by country and bluegrass performer Ricky Skaggs (White's husband), the album received a nomination from the Dove Awards.
-The website Slipcue.com reviewed the release and commented that Love Never Fails, "is probably too rowdy for most Southern gospel fans (who really like tinkly pianos and less-twangy vocals), and while it probably won't wow many country listeners, for folks who are fans any of these three singers, this is kind of a treat.
+Website Slipcue.com reviewed the release and stated, "[Love Never Fails] is probably too rowdy for most Southern gospel fans (who really like tinkly pianos and less-twangy vocals), and while it probably won't wow many country listeners, for folks who are fans any of these three singers, this is kind of a treat".

 In November 2008, Smith joined the cast of Marty Stuart's television series The Marty Stuart Show, which aired on the RFD-TV network every Saturday night.
-The thirty-minute program featured traditional country music performed by both Stuart and Smith, as well as radio personality Eddie Stubbs.
+The 30-minute program featured traditional country music performed by both Stuart and Smith, as well as radio personality Eddie Stubbs.
 The show stopped airing on RFD-TV in 2014.
-In August 2011 Smith released her first new solo recording in thirteen years, entitled Long Line of Heartaches via Sugar Hill Records.
+In August 2011, Smith released her first new solo recording in 13 years, entitled Long Line of Heartaches, via Sugar Hill Records.
 The record was produced by Marty Stuart and included five songs written by the pair.
 Harlan Howard, Kostas, Johnny Russell, and Dallas Frazier also wrote tracks that were included on the disc.
 The album was reviewed positively by AllMusic's Steve Leggett, who gave it four stars.
 "It wouldn't be quite right to call this a throwback album, but it does sound like vintage traditional country given just a bit of a polished edge," he concluded.
 Andrew Mueller of BBC also gave it a positive response, calling it "classic and classicist country songs".

 In August 2021, Smith's next studio album was released on the Fat Possum label titled The Cry of the Heart.
-It was the third project produced by Stuart and her first album of new material in ten years.
-The New York Times described The Cry of the Heart to evoke the traditional styles that "recall Smith’s ’60s era recordings".
+It was the third project produced by Stuart and her first album of new material in 10 years.
+The New York Times described The Cry of the Heart as evoking traditional styles that "recall Smith's '60s-era recordings".
 It was Smith's first album since 1976 to reach a charting position on Billboard, peaking on the Current Album Sales chart following its release.
 PopMatters gave the album an 8/10 rating and concluded, "If you wanted to understand what traditional country is, you could go to the same place today as you could have 50 years ago: a Connie Smith record."

+In April 2024, the Fat Possum label surprise-released Smith's next studio project, Love, Prison, Wisdom and Heartaches.
+Although an album of covers, Smith herself did not describe it that way: "I'm singing on behalf of my friends.
+Hoping to share them while passing along their songs."